pyodide/pyodide/docs/usage/type-conversions.md

 Any PyProxies created in converting the arguments are also destroyed at this point.

-As a result of this, if a `PyProxy` is persisted to be used later, then it must either be copied using {any}`PyProxy.copy` in JavaScript, or it must be created with {py:func}`~pyodide.ffi.create_proxy` or {py:func}`~pyodide.ffi.create_once_callable`.
+As a result of this, if a {js:class}`PyProxy` is persisted to be used later, then it must either be copied using {js:meth}`PyProxy.copy` in JavaScript, or it must be created with {py:func}`~pyodide.ffi.create_proxy` or {py:func}`~pyodide.ffi.create_once_callable`.
 If it's only going to be called once use {py:func}`~pyodide.ffi.create_once_callable`: